 Juvenile Indigent Defense Delivery System

 Arizona provides counsel to indigent youth through a county-based system that includes public defender offices and private appointed attorneys.
 Ariz.
-Rev. Stat. § 8-221 describes the system by which counsel is provided to indigents, which varies based on the county in which county the court sits.
+Rev. Stat.
+Ann. § 8-221 describes the system by which counsel is provided to indigent youth, which varies based on the county in which the court sits.
 In counties with public defender offices, the public defender may act as appointed counsel in delinquency or incorrigibility proceedings at the request of the court.
 Ariz.
-Rev. Stat. § 8-221(H)(1); Ariz.
-Rev. Stat. § 11-584(A)(6).
+Rev. Stat.
+Ann. § 8-221(H)(1); Ariz.
+Rev. Stat.
+Ann. § 11-584(A)(6).
 In other juvenile proceedings in those counties, the public defender may act as appointed counsel if the board of supervisors authorizes the appointment.
 Ariz.
-Rev. Stat. § 8-221(H)(2); Ariz.
-Rev. Stat. § 11-584(A)(8).
+Rev. Stat.
+Ann. § 8-221(H)(2); Ariz.
+Rev. Stat.
+Ann. § 11-584(A)(8).
 Indigent defense is funded by counties with assistance from the state.
 Ariz.
-Rev. Stat. § 11-588.
+Rev. Stat.
+Ann. § 11-588.

 Juvenile Court Rules

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 These are often promulgated at the state level, and may or may not be supplemented by local court rules.
 Arizona’s juvenile court rules are called the Arizona Rules of Procedure for the Juvenile Court.

 Right to Counsel

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

 In Arizona, youth in juvenile court have the right to counsel in: